stencila/stencila/rust/kernel-r/README.md

 # Stencila R Microkernel

-This is a Stencila 'microkernel' for R.

 ## Installation

-On Linux requires the `Cairo` package which in turn requires `libcairo2` and `libcairo2-dev`.
-In the future, `Cairo` might be made optional, but for now it is necessary for creating a kernel in forks.
+On Linux and MacOS, the microkernel is forkable only if the `Cairo` package is available (the `fork` system call is not available on Windows).
+This is because some graphics backends (e.g. X11) can not be used from within forks.
+See https://www.cairographics.org/download/ for installation instructions.

 ## Development